Positselski duality in $\infty$-categories: Positselski duality

 \subsection{Examples}

-Our main interest in \cref{thm:local-duality-co-contra} is related to chromatic homotopy theory and derived completion of rings.
-We will not present comprehensive introductions to these topics here, hence the interested reader is referred to \cite{barthel-beaudry_19} for details on the former and \cite{barthel-heard-valenzuela_2020} for the latter.
+Our main interest in \cref{thm:local-duality-co-contra} comes from chromatic homotopy theory and derived completion of rings.
+We will not present comprehensive introductions to these topics here.
+The interested reader is referred to \cite[text]{barthel-beaudry_19} for details on the former, and \cite[text]{barthel-heard-valenzuela_2020} for the latter.